Not every person buying Portuguese property is super-rich. But don’t let that put you off! Portugal is attracting foreigners at a record pace!

 This article explores:

-- Why buying a property in Portugal is becoming increasingly popular with digital influencers and their followers
+- Why buying a property in Portugal is becoming increasingly popular with foreigners and digital nomads.

 - It outlines what you need to know if you’re considering investing in property in Portugal.

-Whether you’re focused on influencer marketing, a social media influencer, or just want to live in Portugal, there are all types of properties on offer.
+Whether you just want to live in Portugal, there are all types of properties on offer.
 From city apartments in Lisbon and Porto to picture-perfect villas on the silver coast

 If you are planning to move to Portugal or make an investment in real estate, you have probably thought about applying for a mortgage.